 - Effectively removes swirls, scratches and other defects

-For those looking for a low cost option, Meguiar’s offers an affordable rubbing compound.
-It will effortlessly remove 1,200 grit or finer sanding marks thanks to an exclusive micro-abrasive formula that is safe for clear coats.
+For those looking for a low cost option, Meguiar’s have an affordable rubbing compound.
+It’s able to effortlessly remove grit marks up to 1,200 grit or finer and this thanks to an exclusive micro-abrasive formula that’s safe for automotive clear coats.

-Other features of the Meguiar’s Mirror Glaze Ultra-Cut Compound includes:
+Other features of the Meguiar’s Mirror Glaze Ultra-Cut include:

 - Safe for all glossy paint surfaces